 Resistance training is a great way of increasing muscle as it works against a particular weight or force.
 There are many forms of resistance training such as weight training either using free weights or weight machines, resistance bands or your own body weight.

-Below are the top 10 benefits of resistance training and why you should incorporate it in your next Fit n Fast gym session.
+Below are the top 10 benefits of resistance training and why you should incorporate it in your next FNF gym session.

 1. You lose more body fat

 All exercise burns calories, but lifting weights has been found to be more effective in burning body fat.

 A US study comparing weight training and aerobic exercise found that participants who did both weight lifting and cardiovascular training lost 40 per cent more fat.

 One pound of muscle tissue uses up more than twice the energy of one pound of fat tissue.

 This means that even when you are out of the gym and in front of a computer, you burn more calories if you have been lifting weights than if you haven’t (nearly ten per cent more than your non-lifting friends, scientists say).